harshit711/harshit711/README.md

 # Hi there 👋, I'm Harshit Kumar Taneja

 ## 👨‍💻 About Me
-I’m a **Data Scientist and Analytics Engineer** currently pursuing an **MS in Data Science** at Northeastern University.
+I’m a **Data Scientist** currently pursuing an **MS in Data Science** at Khoury College of Computer Sciences at Northeastern University, Boston.
 I specialize in building end-to-end, data-driven systems—from ETL pipelines and BI dashboards to machine learning models and LLM-powered applications.
 My work focuses on turning complex data into reliable insights that support real-world decision-making, with strong interests in applied ML, data engineering, and scalable analytics systems.

 ---